What you can do

 Noise that we have no control over:

 There is no maximum noise level (decibel level) that relates to noise nuisance.
 Each case is judged on what might be reasonable and normal for the situation.
-We will take into consideration factors such as:
+Factors taken into consideration:

 How we will investigate your complaint

 You will be assigned a case officer to investigate your complaint.
-You will be sent some advice and asked to send us information on what has been happening.
-This evidence is crucial to taking the complaint forward - it allows us to challenge the person causing the alleged problem about noise that took place between certain times on certain days.
+You will be sent some advice and asked to complete a diary sheet on what has been happening.
+This evidence is crucial to taking the complaint forward, it allows us to challenge the person causing the alleged problem about noise that took place between certain times on certain days.

 If the case is an emergency